PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence

 \subsection{VLA Simulation Evaluation}

 To validate the efficacy of our model when deployed as the VLA for robotic control, we adopt \methodName{} as the VLM backbone and fine-tune it within the VLA paradigm using downstream robotics data.
-We then evaluate on the SimplerEnv~\citep{SimpleEnv_2024_CoRL} simulation benchmark with the WidowX robot.
+We then evaluate on the SimplerEnv~\citep{SimpleEnv_2024_CoRL} and RoboCasa~\citep{RoboCasa_2024_RSS} simulation benchmarks.

 \textbf{SimplerEnv:} The WidowX Robot is utilized in the SIMPLER environment to evaluate the VLA policy on four manipulation tasks: "Put Spoon on Towel," "Put Carrot on Plate," "Stack Green Block on Yellow Block," and "Put Eggplant in Yellow Basket."
 For each task, we conduct 24 trials and using the official evaluation script from the SimplerEnv repository.
 This ensures a consistent and rigorous assessment of the robot's manipulation performance across these tasks.

 \textbf{RoboCasa:} RoboCasa GR1 Tabletop Manipulation Benchmark includes 24 diverse tasks involving complex interactions with articulated objects and varied geometries.
 Examples of tasks include "PnPBottleToCabinetClose" and "PnPCanToDrawerClose", as well as scenarios with appliances like microwaves and toasters.
 For training, we use the Humanoid Robot Tabletop Manipulation subset from the PhysicalAI-Robotics-GR00T-X-Embodiment-Sim dataset \citep{GR00T_2025_arXiv}, ensuring a robust and diverse training environment for evaluating robotic manipulation performance.